Traveling to a foreign country and want to be able to speak the native language? Here are some of the best ways to learn a language for travelers!

 I also did the opposite and would listen to songs I knew in English, such as Christina Aguilera’s “Come on Over (All I Want Is You),” and then listen to the Spanish translation.
-Since I knew the lyrics in English I was then able to pair up what words meant what and knew the meaning of the song.
+Since I knew the lyrics in English, I was then able to pair up what words meant what and knew the meaning of the song.

 Both of these strategies made learning a new foreign language fun and exciting.
 I wanted to expand my vocabulary to understand more lyrics and suddenly learning new words wasn’t a bore.

-By: Martha of Quirky Globetrotter
+Submitted by: Martha of Quirky Globetrotter

-I recently spent almost 7 months traveling through Spanish speaking countries in Puerto Rico and South America.
+I recently spent almost 7 months traveling through Spanish-speaking countries in Puerto Rico and South America.
 I wanted to be self-sufficient enough to travel independently and also be able to connect with local people, so learning some Spanish was essential.
 I used many methods, including conventional methods such as classroom lessons, but I found that podcasts were a great way to improve both my Spanish comprehension and speaking abilities.

 One of my favorite learn-Spanish podcasts is a fun one called Coffee Break Spanish.
 It features a multilingual host whose co-host is a beginner learner just like the listener.
-Together they tackle many aspects of living and traveling in Spanish speaking countries.
+Together they tackle many aspects of living and traveling in Spanish-speaking countries.
 Episode topics range from basic greetings to navigating markets, pharmacies, and hotel mix-ups.